Symfa-Inc/react-router-extended/README.md

 }
 ```

-In component props from the resolver with the name that we have specified in ExtendedRouter are passed to the component.
+In component props from the resolver with the name that we have specified in ExtendedRoute are passed to the component.

 For a more detailed example, follow the [link](https://gitlab.aisnovations.com/modules/react-router-extended/-/tree/master/examples%2Ftest).